 In some ways, it is similar to many computer forensic investigations where evidence is analyzed and reviewed using a document review platform.
 Documents are reviewed as its native file, as a PDF, or in TIFF format after conversion.
 The platform provides investigators with the ability to search through large amounts of electronically stored information, or ESI, quickly and efficiently.

-Any type.
 When practicing the process of electronic data discovery, any and all data types are analyzed and reviewed for litigation purposes.
+To name a few:

-Electronic data discovery investigations generally begin when a business or individual contacts a private investigator and shares their worries that something may be wrong with their electronic data.
+Electronic data discovery investigations generally begin when a business or individual contacts a private investigator and expresses the concern that something is wrong with their electronic data.

-An investigator may advise a client to take steps right away such as gather all related data files or shut down a specific computer.
-The investigator will visit the scene, speak with clients and/or any others involved, and carefully examine the computer system or the electronic files affected.
-Generally, investigations are carried out on the contents of the hard drive on a specific computer.
+An investigator may advise a client to take steps right away, such as gather all related data files or shut down a specific computer.
+The investigator will visit the scene, speak with clients or others involved, and carefully examine the computer system or the electronic files affected.
+Generally, investigations revolve around the contents of the hard drive on a specific computer.
 Investigators create a digital copy of the hard drive and further investigate using the copy rather than the original, which is secured and stored in its original condition.
-Depending on the exact situation, an investigator may use surveillance, computer investigations, network investigations, internet use investigations, data recovery techniques, special software, and other types of techniques to gather evidence and to resolve the problem.
+Depending on the exact situation, an investigator may use surveillance, computer investigation, network investigation, internet use investigation, data recovery techniques, special software, and other types of techniques to gather evidence and resolve the problem.

-Unfortunately, the rate of cyber crime is rising and many companies are loose billions of dollars each year to cyber criminals and fraud.
-In many cases, an electronic discovery investigation is the best way to protect a company or to find evidence of wrong-doing that can lead to arrest or prosecution.
+Unfortunately, the rate of cyber crime is rising and many companies are losing billions of dollars each year to cyber criminals and fraud.
+In many cases, an electronic discovery investigation is the best way to protect a company or to find evidence of wrongdoing that can lead to arrest or prosecution.